humberto-ortiz/compilers-2015/README.md

  interp.sml - half of a working interpreter for straight line programs.
 You need to implement update and the rest of interpexp and interpstm.

+ parser/ - a nearly correct parser and interpreter for straight line programs.
+ See the README for usage instructions.
+You need to fix some shift/reduce conflicts.